iven/kstardict/README.md

-QStarDict is a StarDict clone written using Qt.
-The user interface is similar to StarDict.
+KStarDict is a QStarDict clone written using KDElibs.
+The user interface is similar to QStarDict.

+Don't expect too much because I'm lazy.

 ### Main features ###
 * Full support of StarDict dictionaries